-An easy recipe for grilling a whole chicken – the spicy, tangy components of the bbq sauce pair wonderfully with J. Lohr Pure Paso’s blend of Cabernet Sauvignon and Petite Sirah.
+An easy recipe for grilling a whole chicken – the spicy, tangy components of the bbq sauce pair wonderfully with the classic J. Lohr Hilltop Cabernet Sauvignon or J. Lohr Pure Paso’s blend of Cabernet Sauvignon and Petite Sirah.

 Recipe courtesy of Chef Steve McGoey.